guilsa/minimax-tictactoe/README.md

 Terminal-based Tic-Tac-Toe program in Ruby with emphasis on good OO design, TDD, and minmax algorithm.
 Minmax allows the computer to play as a perfect player and never loose.
 So the best a human can do is get a draw from it.

-# Learnings

-Writing an unbeatable computer - when having the computer decide it's next best move, I thought it'd be an intuitive design for the minmax algorithm to alternate between actual Min and Max players.
-This doesn't represent the actual model, it's just simpler for Computer to have an AI mixin.

-Although the requirements specified a computer should play a human, mocking out 2 computer players was in part helpful because it allowed for integrated/outside-in testing.
-I'm not certain how else I could have decoupled the dependency on user input for my tests.

 # How to run

 `bundle install`